veepee-oss/code-challenge-2020/docs/api.md

             "x": int
         }
     ],
-    "invaders": [              // Array - invaders positions
+    "enemies": [               // Array - enemies positions
-        {                      // Object - invader position
+        {                      // Object - enemy position
             "y": int,
             "x": int,
-            "neutral": "bool"  // If the invader can be killed by touching }
+            "neutral": "bool"  // If the enemy can be killed by touching }
     ]
 }